singhsahilzeeve/Zeeve-read-the-docs/source/cloud_authorization.md

 ---
-description:Explore the best practices and technical details for managing authorization in Zeeve's cloud-based platform.
+description: Explore the best practices and technical details for managing authorization in Zeeve's cloud-based platform.
 Learn how to secure your data and control access to resources with our API and tools.
 ---
 # Cloud Authorizations